rakudo/rakudo/docs/rakudo-nqp-and-pod-notes.md

 10. NYI: nested delimited comment blocks

-11. NYI: configuration data on continuation lines
+11. NYI: configuration data on continuation lines are not always handled correctly

 Anyone wanting to work on any of the NYI items please coordinate on IRC #perl6-dev to avoid duplicate efforts.
 Most of the items are being worked on in a generally logical